 - Be able to transport and store chilled food products after collecting them on Christmas Eve and New Year’s Eve at 5pm.

-Those interested in working with Aldi this Christmas should contact Neighbourly at [email protected] before 5 December 2021.
+Those interested in working with Aldi this Christmas should contact Neighbourly email@example.com 5 December 2021.

 Aldi has been working with Neighbourly since early 2019.
 As part of the partnership, Aldi introduced community donation points in all stores earlier this month, offering customers the opportunity to donate any food or household products to local causes all year round.